jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 Like any habit, alcoholism can be broken by changing the behavior.
 This is why treatment for alcoholism often involves breaking the routine and replacing it with healthier habits.
 This can include therapy, support groups, and learning new coping mechanisms.

-Alcoholism is not just a lack of willpower or a personal failing.
+Alcoholism is not just a lack of willpower or a personal failure.
 It is a complicated issue that sometimes requires professional help to overcome.
 But having the understanding that fundamentally, alcohol is just a bad habit, can drastically change the way we approach it.

 ## Building the Foundation